nsjames/fuckyea/README.md

 fuckyea deploy <network> [--build]
 ```

+## Want to use a starter kit?

+Head over to [the EOS Template Projects Repo](https://github.com/eosnetworkfoundation/template-projects) and see how you can use
+fuckyea to generate starterkit templates.

 ## Configs

 When you create a project you get a `fuckyea.config.js` file and a `.env` file.